quinnkeast/jengoertzen-website/_books/books.md

   books:
   - title: The Joy of Abstraction
     author: Eugenia Cheng
     thoughts: The book is open but I've paused reading it.
+I'm still intrigued and determined to read it, but need the brain space.
     reading: true
   - title: The Practice
     author: Seth Godin
     reading: true
-  - title: The Road
+  - title: The God of Endings
-    author: Cormac McCarthy
+    author: Jacqueline Holland
     reading: true
+  - title: Green Grass, Running Water
+    author: Thomas King
+    reading: true
   - title: The Creative Act
     author: Rick Rubin
-    thoughts: The book is open but I've paused reading it.
-    reading: true
+    thoughts: Good for bites of inspiration or little nudges into action.
+  - title: The Relentless Moon
+    author: Mary Robinette Kowal
+    thoughts: I had a cold while reading this and it affected how much I took in.
+But enjoyed it all the same.
+The acknowledgements at the end of each book in this series add to the satisfaction I take from them.
-  - title: On The Shortness of Life
+  - title: The Road
-    author: Seneca
+    author: Cormac McCarthy
-    thoughts: The book is open but I've paused reading it.
-    reading: true
+    thoughts: Stylized writing which gave a lot of power to the narrative.
   - title: The Fated Sky
     author: Mary Robinette Kowal
     thoughts: Felt good to be back in these books.
 Inhaled the book.